AndrewSRea/My_Learning_Port/JavaScript/Server-Side_Website_Programming/Django_Web_Framework/Alt_Instructions_Deployment/README.md

 Create a Procfile in the root directory of your application (exactly as it is spelled, with a capital "P", and without an extension on the end).

-Within the file, type the following:
+Within the Procfile, type the following:
 ```
 web: gunicorn locallibrary.wsgi
 ```